 A merchant cash advance is a system that allows a business owner to accept an advance on credit card payments or other receivables streams.
-A merchant cash advance, or MCA, is not a loan, but an advance based on future revenues or credit card sales of a small business.
+A merchant cash advance, or MCA, isn't a loan, but an advance based on future revenues or credit card sales of a small business.

 Merchant Cash Advance Example

-To understand a MCA, it helps to consider a hypothetical situation in which an entrepreneur owns two businesses.
+To understand an MCA, it helps to consider a hypothetical situation in which an entrepreneur owns two businesses.
 Fancy Foods and WizBang Widgets each have an immediate need for $20,000.

 Key Parties & Terms

 Key parties include the borrower, the provider and the processor.
-Although an MCA is not a loan, it is easiest to think of the business receiving the advance as the borrower.
+Although an MCA isn't a loan, it's easiest to think of the business receiving the advance as the borrower.
 The provider makes the advance and claims a percentage of the borrower’s future income.